Credit card debt consolidation offers one easy monthly payment for all your debt.

 How credit card debt consolidation works

 Credit card debt consolidation combines multiple debts into one payment at the lowest interest rate possible.
 There are several ways to do this.
 There are also ways to consolidate other types of debt, such as student loan debt consolidation.
 But you generally can only consolidate similar types of debt.
-So, if you have both credit cards and student loan to repay, you may need two solutions to pay off everything you owe.
+So, if you have both credit cards and a student loan amount to repay, you may need two solutions to pay off everything you owe.

 What can you consolidate?